-Ibiza has been touted as the world’s utopia and will take anyone’s breath away.
-Very few, if any place, has the mix of everything Ibiza has to offer including its clubs, parties, the amazing eateries, and so much more.
+Ibiza is one of the Balearic Islands, a Spanish archipelago in the Mediterranean Sea; it has been touted as the world's utopia and will take anyone's breath away.
+The island is full of surprises and contrasts, from the Platja d'en Bossa lined with hotels, bars, and shops to the sandy coves nestled behind pine-clad coastal hills.
+Internationally renowned for the legendary nightlife of Ibiza Town and Sant Antoni, major European clubs have their summer outposts here.
+Not to be overshadowed by its boisterous nightlife, Ibiza is also home to quaint windswept villages, yoga retreats, and pristine beaches.
 Ibiza has some of the most jaw-dropping beaches in the world, its own salt flats, and is home to Es Vedra, the third most magnetic spot on earth.
 Everyone should visit this little gem at least once.

 One would be hard-pressed to find an area of Ibiza that isn’t truly glorious.
 Here are 12 of the most popular areas on the island: